FNows/monthary-letter/README.md

-# Monthary Letter
+# A Letter Made of Quiet

-A simple and heartfelt HTML letter for our 4th monthsary.
-Designed as a clean and quiet webpage to celebrate something meaningful.
-Written with warmth, published with intention.
+Not everything loud is worth hearing.
+Some things — like affection, like certainty — arrive softly.

+This page is a small vessel:
+an HTML letter penned with careful thought and honest sentiment,
+set afloat on the wide sea of the internet
+for one heart, and one heart only.

+### Why it exists
+To mark four months of becoming.
+Of learning the quiet rhythm between us,
+and realizing that consistency speaks louder than grand displays ever could.

+---

+> “Here’s to the unspoken steadiness —
+> the gentle staying, the subtle showing up.”
-— Nows
+> - Nows